- 1 Diet & Nutrition

 Should I Feed Them Before Hunting?

 No. Feeding your dog before hunting would result in burning of carbohydrates.
-This means the canine will get tired lots sooner than usual.
+This means the hunting dog will get tired lots sooner than usual.

 Hopefully, we helped you understand the difference between regular food and high performance.
 These top-rated foods for hunting dogs are the most high-quality options suitable for different life stages and breeds.